Cheryl Gould: Personal life

 Cheryl Gould grew up in Burlington County, New Jersey.
 She was among the earliest women to be admitted to Princeton University, where she majored in History, graduating with honors in 1974.
 She also attended the Sorbonne.

 She lives in New York City, has one son, and is married to Reid Weingarten, an attorney.

 Career

 Gould retired from NBC News in 2014 as Senior Vice President.
 Before becoming a senior manager, Gould spent a decade at NBC Nightly News with Tom Brokaw where she ended her tenure as the broadcast’s first female Executive Producer.

 Prior to Nightly News, Gould helped create and was Senior Producer of the award winning broadcast NBC News Overnight with Linda Ellerbee, which was described as "possibly the best written and most intelligent news program ever" by the jury judging the duPont-Columbia Awards.
+After NBC News Overnight was cancelled, Gould worked with Ellerbee again, as Senior Producer of Summer Sunday USA.
 Gould also worked for the presidential elections unit, and was a producer for Tom Brokaw’s documentary “D-Day Plus 40.”

 Gould was a radio correspondent and field producer for NBC News in Paris, and later in London from 1977 to 1981.
 Before moving to Europe, she was a radio reporter for WAXC and a TV reporter for WOKR, both in Rochester, New York.